benduncan/benduncan/README.md

 ## 👋 Hi, I'm Ben, people call me Bennydee.

 As a founder and developer, I have a passion for technology, startups, and contributing back to my community.
-I call the Sunshine Coast, Australia home and live between the beach and acreage "off-grid" nestled in the Noosa hinterland.
+I call the [Sunshine Coast in Noosa](https://goo.gl/maps/ZK9ESJ8AznapQqox5) Australia home and live between the beach and acreage "off-grid" nestled in the Noosa hinterland.

 Since 2020 I've joined the [AWS Startups](https://aws.amazon.com/startups/) team in Australia as a solution architect, helping founders and startups grow and scale on AWS.
 I have the pleasure to work with a wide array of founders and CTO's from startups and scale-ups around Australia, supporting SaaS, FinTech to Life-Sciences startups and everything in between.